alsace-research/alsace-research.github.io/landing.md

 		</header>
 		<p>Alsace Research is an research & development firm aimed at pushing technology forward while giving corporations and SBAs modern technology without all the overhead.
 		<br />
 		Our research deals with leveraging data engingeering, data science, and geographic information systems/science (GIS) infrastructure and processes.
-Our goal is handle the overhead of R&D operations to allow corporations to pick and choose the data products they want in their business decisions.</p>
+We handle a wide array of industries and sectors.</p>
 		<ul class="actions">
 			<li><a href="research.html" class="button next">Getting started</a></li>
 		</ul>